 Applicants shall apply in this Issue in dematerialised form only, through a valid Application Form filled in by the Applicant along with attachment, as applicable.
-Further, Applications in this Issue shall be made through the ASBA facility only.
+Further, Applications in this Issue shall be made through the ASBA facility only (including Applications made by UPI Investors under the UPI Mechanism).

-In terms of Regulation 4(2)(d) of the SEBI Debt Regulations, our Company will make public issue of the NCDs in the dematerialised form only.
+In terms of Regulation 7 of the SEBI Debt Regulations, our Company will make public issue of the NCDs in the dematerialised form only.